 Heather from IWN said that Dave created Cwtch guides as people said they did not know what was happening in their area.
 There are now Cwtch guides for 11 areas and two more will be created in 2024, covering the whole Caerphilly county borough.

-Community Care cooperatives – this cannot be followed up till the new IWN Lead is in post.
+Community Care cooperatives – this cannot be followed up until the new IWN Lead is in post.

 Heather Delonnette said that the action plan is really good and shows that we are doing a lot.
 She asked how other partners are getting involved outside of the Health Board and the Council.

-Clair in Health Board Caerphilly Management Team said that there are links with Neighbourhood Care Networks and Integrated Services Board and we have had a restructuring in CMT.
+Clair in Health Board Caerphilly Management Team said that there are links with Neighbourhood Care Networks and Integrated Services Board and there has been a restructuring in CMT.
 Eira Turner is Head of Services for Caerphilly and Jonathon Lewis and Clair Roper are Network and Community Services Managers.
 One of these three will be at LDG meetings going forward.
 There is a gap with linking to GAVO and the third sector though, and there are discussions with GAVO about this.
 Clair said that they are getting the on the ground knowledge needed to support this group.

 Decarbonisation – Paul Cooke